 What does this mean for property investors?

-Unfortunately, this does mean that the initial costs of investing in buy to let or holiday let properties in Wales is more expensive than before.
+Unfortunately, this does mean that the initial costs of investing in buy-to-let property or holiday let properties in Wales is more expensive than before.
 Although, it’s worth noting that according to Rightmove, the average house price for Wales is currently £210,943, the fourth cheapest regional area in the UK but has seen an 8.2% increase in the last 12 months.
 Predictions also indicate it may have one of the highest average rental yields in the UK (4.31%) in 2021 (SevenCapital).
-Therefore, it’ll likely remain a strong contender for investors despite the surcharge increase.
+Therefore, it’ll likely remain a strong contender for buyers and investors despite the surcharge increase.

 Of course, there’s still time to save up to £2,450 in Land Transaction Tax before the 31st March deadline, but not a lot of time.
 If you’re looking to invest in Wales and need a buy to let mortgage, do get in contact with our expert team on 0345 345 6788 or email firstname.lastname@example.org.